Scheduled Courses for Leading SAFe 5.0

 - Agile coaches

-When delivered as a private class, Leading SAFe may be adjusted to spend more time on the topics most relevant to the organisation, whilst still covering the overall syllabus.
+When delivered as a private class, the course may be adjusted to spend more time on the topics most relevant to the organisation, whilst still covering the overall syllabus.

 We are a friendly team of practitioners and we like to provide a personal level of support, before, during and after the class: